Keto Hot Chocolate Recipe

 My trick to creamy cocoa without loading up on heavy cream

-Early on, I tried making hot cocoa with just heavy cream.
+Early on, I tried making keto hot cocoa with just heavy cream.
 Technically creamy, yes.
 Drinkable?
 Not really.
 It was too thick and coated your mouth in a way that made a second sip less appealing than the first.

 Then I went the opposite direction and used only nut milk.
-That solved the heaviness problem but created a new one…it tasted flat and hollow, no matter how much chocolate I added.
+That solved the heaviness problem but created a new one.
+It tasted flat and hollow, no matter how much chocolate I added.

 What finally worked was combining the two.